samieze/INEv/DCEP_Ambrosia/README.md

 ------------ | -------------
 -t| Required.
 The time unit events will be generated at rate (n events / time unit).
  -w | Required.
 The global time window in which event components must occur to trigger a match.
 The time unit is specified with -t.
--d |  The execution duration of the simulation.
+-d |  Optional.
+The execution duration of the simulation.
 Per default it wil run indefinitely.
 If set to a value, the number of exchanged events within the time period will be measured and eventually printed to stdout.
 The time unit is specified with -t.
+-v | Optional.
+The event output rate variance as a percentage of the total output rate.
+-s | Optional.
+The event output rate variance seed.
+-f | Optional.
+The factor each event output rate is multiplied with.
+--name | Required.
+Used as a custom identifier for benchmark file names in /out/benchmark/.

 ### How to build
 - Before building the project, install the .NET SDK version 5.0.404.